 John Lindo is currently a Ph.D. candidate at the University of Illinois at Urbana-Champaign.
 His dissertation centers around ancient human adaptations to changing environments from a genomic perspective, with a special focus on pathogen-host interactions.

 Benjamin M. Auerbach, The University of Tennessee, USA

 Benjamin M. Auerbach is an Associate Professor in the Department of Anthropology and Adjunct Associate Professor in the Department of Ecology & Evolutionary Biology at The University of Tennessee.
 An anatomist and evolutionary biologist, he specializes in the evolution of human morphology in light of environmental and genetic interactions, primarily through the study of skeletal remains recovered from archaeological contexts.
 His research has focused on variation among the indigenous peoples of the Americas, as well as the distribution of global human morphological variation, in relation to climate and diet.

 Maria Cátira Bortolini, Universidade Federal do Rio Grande do Sul, Brazil

 Graciela Cabana, University of Tennessee, USA

-Graciela Cabana is Assistant Professor of Anthropology at the University of Tennessee, Knoxville.
+Graciela Cabana is Associate Professor of Anthropology at the University of Tennessee, Knoxville.
 Her work explores the intersections of behavioral, morphological, and genetic phenomena in past and present human demography.
 Her specific research interests include migration theory, ancient DNA studies in bioarchaeological contexts, as well as the current social and ethical impact of genetics and genomics.